piotrczyszczon/vbox-vm-setup/README.md

 ## Sudo privileges - LUbuntu

 to have sudo privileges on Ubuntu OS we can use `post-install-command` like below:
-`chroot /target usermod -a -G sudo test`
+`chroot /target usermod -a -G sudo <user_name>`

+## Automount folder permissions

+VBox automount will create shared folder on your guest OS with permissions 770.
+If you would like to grant read permission for other user, you can do it eg. by manual mount:
+`sudo mount -t vboxsf <shared_folder_name> /<guest_path>`